adrianR84/Cosmic-Sky/README.md

 - **Smooth Animations** - Powered by GSAP for buttery-smooth motion
 - **Dynamic Starfield** - Thousands of stars with optimized Canvas 2D rendering
 - **Interactive Connections** - Stars connect to your pointer and each other
+- **Shooting Stars** - Configurable shooting stars with adjustable frequency and duration
 - **Responsive Design** - Adapts to any screen size and device
 - **Customizable** - Fine-tune every aspect of the visualization
 - **Performance Optimized** - Efficient rendering with requestAnimationFrame
 - **Resource Friendly** - Smart animation pausing when tab is inactive
-- **Star Clustering** - Natural-looking star clusters with configurable density
-- **Elliptical Orbits** - Some stars follow elegant elliptical paths
-- **Shooting Stars** - Occasional shooting stars add dynamic elements
+- **Feature Flags** - Toggle features on/off via configuration
+- **Persistent Settings** - Saves your preferences in local storage

 ## Live Demo